 The Importance of Knowing Your Miranda Rights

 If you are arrested, you have certain basic rights, including the right to a criminal defense.
-Miranda rights are a spoken warning that police officers are required to give a criminal suspect prior to questioning them while they’re in custody.
+Miranda rights are a spoken warning that police officers are required to give a criminal suspect before questioning them while they’re in custody.
 The purpose is to ensure they’re made aware of their rights before they communicate with officers.
 This is known as being “Mirandized.”

 For example, if an individual was arrested on suspicion of burglary, a police officer would be required to read them their Miranda rights before asking any questions when taking them into custody.
 The suspect would have the right to remain silent and refuse to answer interrogative questions until an attorney is present.